liteapi-travel/java-sdk/README.md

 ## Book

-To perform pre booking and booking operations, you will need to create an instance of the BookApi as follows:
+To perform pre booking and booking operations, you need to create an instance of the BookApi as follows:

 ```java
     import travel.liteapi.client.api.BookApi;